elementalsecurity/sec-arch/README.md

 Welcome.
 This repository is a **public, vendor-neutral knowledge base** that teaches security architecture from first principles all the way to runnable, cloud-native reference implementations.
-Clone it, fork it, rip it apart, improve it—just keep the rigor and clarity.
+Clone it, fork it, rip it apart, improve it...
+Just keep the rigor and clarity.

 ---